pastelrbx/PASTEL_PORTER_LEGAL/TOS.md

    - Malware, viruses, or any other destructive or harmful code.

 3. **Moderation and Enforcement**
    We reserve the right to log all user actions involving the Bot.
-We may ban users who violate these Terms or post inappropriate content without prior notice.
+We may blacklist users who violate these Terms or post inappropriate content without prior notice. (see [Privacy Policy](PRIVACY_POLICY.md))

 ---